Lukkit/docs.lukkit.net/storage/README.md

 # Storage

-Storage allows you to create configuration and storage files for your plugin.
-Creating a file is as easy as calling the [plugin.getStorageObject(file: string)](Globals#plugingetstorageobjectfile-string) method.
-The file parameter is relative to the plugin data folder and supports the file types `YAML` and `JSON`.
+The storage system that has been implemented into Lukkit allows you to create configuration and storage files for your plugin.
+Creating a file super simple, all you have to do is call the `plugin.getStorageObject(file: string)` method.
+The file parameter is relative to the data folder for the plugin and has support for both YAML and JSON files.